San Diego to fight ruling letting strip clubs stay open

 Amid the recent surge in virus cases, Democratic Gov. Gavin Newsom last week divided the state into five regions and said his administration would use intensive care unit capacity in each one as a trigger for widespread closures.

-That trigger was met this weekend in the two regions and five Bay Area counties that adopted the measures as a precaution, putting the vast majority of the state’s residents under stay-at-home-orders.
+That trigger put the vast majority of the state’s residents under stay-at-home-orders.
 The move has been decried by many small business owners and residents weary of the pandemic.

 The explosive rise in infections began in October and is being blamed largely on people ignoring safety measures and socializing with others.